Skip to main content

 The best time to visit Kenya for safaris is during the dry seasons — either the long dry season from July to October (peak migration period) or the short dry season from January to February.
 During dry spells, vegetation thins out, animals concentrate around water sources, and game viewing is at its most productive.

-July through October is Kenya's most celebrated safari window, coinciding with the Great Wildebeest Migration's dramatic Mara River crossings in the Masai Mara.
-Between 1.5 and 2 million wildebeest, plus hundreds of thousands of zebra and gazelle, cross from Tanzania's Serengeti into the Masai Mara from approximately July onwards, with the river crossings — where crocodiles wait and the chaos of animals plunging into turbulent water is extraordinary — typically peaking in August and September.
-This is also the peak for big cat sightings in the Mara, with lions, leopards, and cheetahs all hunting at their most active.
-Book tented camps 6–12 months in advance for this period.
+July through October is Kenya's most celebrated safari window, coinciding with the Great Migration in the Masai Mara, formally the Masai Mara National Reserve.
+Between 1.5 and 2 million wildebeest, plus hundreds of thousands of zebra and gazelle, are part of the wildebeest migration, also known as the Great Wildebeest Migration, crossing from Tanzania's Serengeti into the Masai Mara from approximately July onwards, with the dramatic river crossings on the Mara and Talek Rivers — where crocodiles wait and the chaos of animals plunging into turbulent water is extraordinary — typically peaking in August and September.
+This is also the peak for big cat sightings in the Mara, making it one of the best times for wildlife viewing, with lions, leopards, and cheetahs all hunting at their most active.
+Book tented camps 6–12 months in advance for this period, as it is the high season and a Kenya safari can feel crowded.

 January to February: Short Dry Season

-The short dry season from January to February is an excellent and less expensive alternative to the July–October peak.
-Game viewing across all parks is excellent — the Masai Mara retains strong resident predator populations year-round, Amboseli's elephants are at their most photogenic against the snow-capped backdrop of Kilimanjaro (January–February often have the clearest mountain visibility), and the northern parks (Samburu, Laikipia) are active with desert-adapted wildlife.
-This period also coincides with the calving season in the southern Serengeti (Tanzania) — dramatic if you cross the border for a combined itinerary.
+The short dry season from January to February is an excellent and less expensive alternative to the July–October peak, and often the best time to visit Kenya for travelers seeking a quieter window.
+Game viewing across all parks is excellent — the Masai Mara remains one of Kenya’s premier safari destinations for wildlife spotting and retains strong resident predator populations year-round, Amboseli National Park's elephants are at their most photogenic against the snow-capped backdrop of Kilimanjaro (January–February often have the clearest mountain visibility), and Samburu National Reserve is active with desert-adapted wildlife, often with fewer crowds than July to October.
+For the migration, herds can start arriving in the Masai Mara as early as June in some years, with the dramatic river crossings usually peaking from July to September; by mid-October, most herds have returned to the Serengeti.
+This period also coincides with the calving season in the southern Serengeti (Tanzania), when newborn animals are a major draw if you cross the border for a combined itinerary, while excellent resident populations remain in Kenya and it can also bring low season prices after peak travel periods.

 March to June: Long Rains

-March through June brings Kenya's long rains — not the constant downpours of equatorial forests but afternoon showers and overnight rains that create lush, green landscapes and reduce game concentrations at waterholes.
-Game viewing is more challenging (denser vegetation, muddier tracks, animals more dispersed) but still rewarding, and rates drop 30–50% from peak season.
-Birding is exceptional during the rains, as resident species are joined by vast numbers of Palaearctic migrants.
-April and May are the wettest months and some bush airstrips become unusable — check access for your chosen camps.
+March through June brings Kenya's long rains, the main wet season and long rainy season — not the constant downpours of equatorial forests but afternoon showers and overnight rains that create lush, green landscapes; later in the year, the short rainy season, or short wet season, is usually lighter and briefer.
+Game viewing in the green season is more challenging because denser vegetation and muddier tracks make wildlife spotting harder, and animals are more dispersed, but it can still be rewarding, and rates drop 30–50% from peak season for a less crowded Kenya safari.
+In January and February, clearer conditions in Amboseli National Park also improve visibility around the plains and swamps.
+Even outside the migration, the Masai Mara still has excellent resident populations, so its safari value stays strong year-round.
+Birding is exceptional during the rains, as resident species are joined by vast numbers of Palaearctic migrants and other migratory birds, and January is also excellent for spotting migratory birds in Kenya.
+Lake Nakuru is another strong seasonal birding stop, with changing water levels and weather affecting flamingo numbers and general game viewing.
+April and May are the wettest months and some bush airstrips become unusable — check access for your chosen camps, as some camps close then.

 Coast and Mountain Seasons